dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ![Modbus client menu](assets/en/11-modbus-client-port-menu.png)

-Select `Server Modbus, COM Port`, then click `Add Device`.
+Select `Modbus Server, COM port`, then `Add device` to specify that the Finder 7M serie will act as server, while the Finder OPTA will act as client.

 ![Add Server Modbus](assets/en/12-add-server-modbus.png)

-Click the newly added item in the side menu and ensure the `Server Address` is `1`.
+Click the newly added item in the side menu and ensure the `Server Address` is `1`, the Modbus address of the Finder 7M series.

 ![Set Server Modbus](assets/en/13-set-server-modbus.png)

+Finally, we configure a Modbus server channel, meaning we set the parameters that will be used by the program to read from the Finder 7M series.
 On the same screen, click `Modbus Server Channel` and then `Add Channel` at the bottom right.
 In this tutorial, we’ll read the frequency value from the Finder 7M.
 As defined in the [device technical manual](https://cdn.findernet.com/app/uploads/2021/09/20090052/Modbus-7M24-7M38_v2_30062021.pdf), the frequency value is in Input
 Registers `32498` and `32499` in `float` format.
 Set the channel values as follows: